 A domain name is what people type into their browser when they visit your site.
 For example, CNN.com is CNN’s domain name.
 Domain names aren’t usually free.
 They cost about $10 per year, but there is a way to get one for nothing.
 I’ll show you how.

 Web hosting is like renting hard disk space on the Internet.
 You’ll have a place to store your files and content so that anyone can see them.
 Also, a good hosting provider will make sure your site is always available and loads quickly on browsers.
 Web hosting costs $3-$5 per month.

 You’ll need to choose both before you start using WordPress.

 Choosing A Web Hosting Company

-Thousands of companies offer web hosting and domain registration.
+In 2020, thousands of companies offer web hosting and domain registration.
 There are many things to consider when selecting a web hosting company that will help you pick the right one:

 - Price is an important factor.
 The chestiest is not always the best.
 What is more important is to align the value offered with the price the web hosting company is charging.
 Those that are free or very low cost often are not include key features like non-outsourced support, which you will want.